-is a documentary film in production about
+is a documentary film about

-FOOD JUSTICE IN AMERICA
+FOOD APARTHEID IN AMERICA

-due out in 2020
+due out in 2024.

 “Food means everything if you don’t have it.
 And nothing if you do.”

 CHEF, GROCER, FARMER, MOTHER, ACTIVIST, EDUCATOR AND EVERYDAY VISIONARY — DETERMINED TO RESTORE HEALTH AND DIGNITY TO THE PEOPLE OF HER COMMUNITY.

 Twenty-six years ago Germaine was dreaming of a career in the culinary arts, but the arrival of her firstborn put her plans of jetting off to Le Cordon Bleu in Paris on hold.
 She never back-burnered her dreams, graduating with honors from Johnson & Wales University.

 Her love of quality food and her desire to eliminate food insecurity in her community led Germaine to establish Fresh Future Farm Inc., an urban farm in North Charleston, SC, to further her mission.